samedayrules/wpable-client/README.md

 ## Client Application

+The client application is intended to be available on various platforms (e.g., Windows, Apple iOS, Android OS).
+Currently, only the Windows version of the client is available.

 The client software uses the [SimpleBLE library](https://simpleble.readthedocs.io/en/latest/index.html) as a cross-platform solution.
-General build instructions are [here](https://simpleble.readthedocs.io/en/latest/simpleble/usage.html), but they are not complete.
+General build instructions for the SimpleBLE library are [here](https://simpleble.readthedocs.io/en/latest/simpleble/usage.html), but they are not complete.
 The library source files can be downloaded from GitHub [here](https://github.com/OpenBluetoothToolbox/SimpleBLE).

+### Windows 10

+The client application is available on the [Microsoft Windows App Store](https://apps.microsoft.com/store/apps).
+Search for the title **Connect My Pi To WiFi**.

 The client was developed under Microsoft Visual Studio Community 2022 (64-bit) - Current Version 17.4.3 as a "Project for a single page C++/WinRT Universal Windows Platform (UWP) app with no predefined layout".

-### Windows 10
+If you choose to build the application from source, then the following sections apply.

+#### SimpleBLE Library

 The SimpleBle library requires: